studioplaynl/ARTWORLD_client/docs_files_md/3-features/done/Save-an-ARTWORK-as-an-other-OBJECT.md

 3. do the url's get generated?

-In Apploader.svelte loading and making new files is handled
+In AppLoader.svelte loading and making new files is handled

 A new function/ state should be defined: **transferFile()**